 Creating routines is so important not only to be productive but generally to have more energy and being more organized.

-This is a very useful tool to monitor your general happiness.
-By paying attention every day to your moods, you’re grooming yourself to be more mindful and take better care of yourself.
+A mood tracker is a very useful tool to monitor your general happiness.
+By paying attention daily to your moods, you’re grooming yourself to be more mindful and take better care of yourself.

 Make sure you also use this tool to improve your moods.
 When you see you’ve not been doing that well – make time to take care of yourself and do something to cheer up.